dgnorth/drift-base/README.md

 DRIFT_APP_ROOT=C:\path_to\project_root  # replace with proper path
 ```

-You might also need to install the atomicwrites package for the python interperater used by the environment.
+If on Windows, then you might also need to install the atomicwrites package for the python interperater used by the environment.

 ## Modifying library dependencies